 And the first and most important tip is never put your tent inside a tree.
-A normal tree always produces a large amount of carbon dioxide at night, so you’ll face difficulties breathing and it also leads to a serious health problem like asthma.
+A normal tree always produces a large amount of carbon dioxide at night, so you’ll face difficulties breathing and it also leads to serious health problems like asthma.

 Apart from that, during the rainy season, the thunder falls on the tree so if you’re under it then maybe your journey ends.

 It’s your first camping trip, so the number one thing you have to consider is where you are going.
-There are many places where you can go camping such as forest, mountain, desert, sea, water streams, beach, lakes, or even an island.
+There are many places where you can go camping such as forests, mountains, deserts, the sea, water streams, beaches, lakes, or even an island.

 So just look out for your nearby locations and then choose the best place for you according to your budget.

 If you’re a family person then it’ll be difficult for you because you have to take the responsibilities for your kids also.
 Your family members will also like the idea of camping because everyone loves it, so you can go camping with your kids on a special occasion such as a birthday.

 By the way, that’s not that easy, you don’t have to choose a destination where you have to use your feet for long hours, most probably an airplane or a boring car driving.
 It’s not always like that you’re choosing a destination thousands of kilometers away from your home.

 If you take consultancy of your nearby tour guides then you can find amazing locations to visit even in your own city.

 So finally you’re here!
 Now you’re completely prepared for your camping.
 This article is made after good research and statements of experience tourists, so it’ll definitely going to help you.

 Now you’re aware of all the problems and solutions that you’re going to face on your trip.
 Now it’s your duty to prepare in advance and choose the most attractive destination for camping.